remal-gradle-plugins/classes-relocation/README.md

 * Simpler configuration.
 * Other projects in Multi-Project builds will consume the relocated JAR file automatically.
 * Publication of the relocated JAR is configured automatically.
+* Minimization is relatively simple and enabled by default

 **Benefits of `com.gradleup.shadow`**